web3/web3.js/docs/web3-eth-ens.rst

     });

-    For further information on the handling of contract events please see here contract-events_.
+For further information on the handling of contract events please see :ref:`here <contract-events>`.

 ------------------------------------------------------------------------------